 Termination of Parental Right Hearings are closed, meaning only the noticed parties along with their legal counsel are allowed to be present.
 The court will begin by explaining the purpose of the hearing, offer legal counsel to parents as a matter of right, and appoint a guardian ad litem if one has not been provided.
 The court will then receive evidence and testimony in support of the petition filed.
 Testimony of witnesses, parties, case workers, teachers, family members, doctors, and experts may be offered in addition to physical evidence such as photographs, text messages, reports, or criminal records.
 In order to substantiate an order of termination of parental rights, the court must find by clear and convincing evidence that the parent’s rights should be terminated, and such action is in the best interest of the child.
 39.809 The court will ensure that services have been provided in an attempt to reunify the family, consider the reasonable preference of an age appropriate child, seek out relative placements for the child, and determine if the child has any siblings where visitation would be appropriate.
 If the best interest of the child is shown through clear and convincing evidence, the court will terminate the parental rights.

 The process of terminating a parent’s rights can be a lengthy and complex court action involving a number of parties.
 However, you must be aware of your rights and the statutory regulations regarding this significant process.
-Your Pensacola Child Custody Attorney will ensure you are properly informed and your rights are protected during this legal action.
+Your attorney will ensure you are properly informed and your rights are protected during this legal action.